awsteiner/o2sclpy/examples/README.md

 directory.
 The Jupyter notebook "plot_info.ipynb" has no corresponding Python script and is also not run by the testing makefile targets.
 There is a Python script called 'test_examples.py' which is used by pytest to test the o2graph scripts.
+The testing target also uses the scripts in the o2sclpy/test directory for testing.

 The current figure list along with the documentation file where they are found (in the ../doc folder) is: